 COMMUNITY PROPERTY AND PRENUPTIAL AGREEMENTS

-In a community property state, when a couple does not have a prenuptial agreement, each spouse keeps the property they owned before the marriage after the divorce.
+In a community property state like California, when a couple does not have a prenuptial agreement, each spouse keeps the property they owned before the marriage after the divorce.
 This type of property is called separate property.
 Any property that the couple shared during the marriage will become divided equally between the spouses.
 A prenuptial agreement allows couples to “change the rules” and choose how they will divide their property among themselves should they become divorced.

 For example, a couple can agree that one spouse will keep the entire house, and the other spouse will keep all the assets in the retirement account.
 Typically, a court would divide up those assets among the spouses.
 Prenuptial agreements allow you to treat community property as separate property or separate property as community property.
 You can also choose to waive or alter your right to an inheritance so long as your minor children are not negatively affected.